bbtufty/romsearch/docs/known_issues.rst

 * Currently, the code only handles ``retool``'s compilations to a very limited degree.

-* Sometimes certain RA listings may not be properly found -- one example of this is the USA version of Super Mario Sunshine.
-This is because the RA listing has an old name for the ROM.

 * Occasionally, multiple ROMs can be found with the same priority.